henkelmax/modrepo/docs/minecraft/voicechat/wiki/compatibility.md

 ### MacOS

+You need a specific launcher to run Simple Voice Chat on a Mac.
+More information [here](macos).

 MacOS version `13` or later is required to run Simple Voice Chat on a Mac.
 Both Intel and ARM based Macs are supported.